inkVerb/VIP/201/Lesson-00.md

 - Always use `sudo ./my-shell-script`, if your script needs root permissions
 - `$` indicates a normal "user" prompt
 - `#` indicates a "root" user prompt
-- `adduser` package has been installed for these lessons (Arch/Manjaro)

 ___